Lockheed F-104 Starfighter: Indo-Pakistani war of 1965

 PAF F-104s were deployed in a variety of roles during the 1965 war.
-These included Air defence, high altitude interceptions, night fighting roles, Reconnaissance etc.
+These included Air defence, high altitude interceptions, night fighter, reconnaissance etc.

 In the opening rounds of the war on 1 September, Flight Lt.
-Farooq Umar on the orders of PAF's C-in-C "Air Marshal Nur Khan", executed two sonic booms in his F-104 over the enemy airbase at Amritsar.
-This was done in order to harass the Indian Air Force as a sign of dominance.
+Farooq Umar on the orders of PAF's C-in-C Air Marshal Nur Khan, executed two sonic booms in his F-104 over the enemy airbase at Amritsar.
+This was done in order to harass the Indian Air Force (IAF) as a sign of dominance.

 On 3 September 1965, two Griffin F-104As flown by Flying Officer Abbas Mirza and Flight Lieutenant Hakimullah intercepted 6 IAF Folland Gnats over Akhnur which had attacked a lone F-86 Sabre.
 While the Sabre managed to return to base despite sustaining heavy damage, the Starfighters made supersonic passes near the Indian Gnats which resultantly spread panic amongst the IAF pilots.
 In the ensuing chaos, Squadron Ldr.
 Brij Pal Singh Sikand landed his Gnat F.1 at an abandoned Pakistani airstrip at Pasrur.

-The F-104s first Air to Air combat victory was achieved by the Pakistan Air Force (PAF) on the dawn of 6 September 1965, when a pair of Griffin F-104As flown by Flight Lieutenant Aftab Alam Khan and Flight Lieutenant Amjad Hussain Khan were vectored towards 4 Indian Dassault Mystere IVs that were attacking a passenger train at Ghakhar Station.
+The F-104s first air to air combat victory was achieved by the PAF on the morning of 6 September 1965, when a pair of Griffin F-104As flown by Flight Lieutenant Aftab Alam Khan and Flight Lieutenant Amjad Hussain Khan were vectored towards 4 Indian Dassault Mystere IVs that were attacking a passenger train at Ghakhar Station.
 While Flight Lt.
 Amjad aborted due to radio failure, Flight Lt.
-Aftab went ahead with the interception and shot down a Mystere IV with an AIM-9B while damaging another with his 20mm M-61 Vulcan.
-The kill with an AIM-9B Sidewinder is claimed by the PAF as the first combat kill by any Mach 2 aircraft and the PAF's first missile kill, though the Indian Air Force denies the loss.
+Aftab went ahead with the interception and shot down a Mystere IV with an AIM-9B while damaging another with his M-61 Vulcan.
+The kill with an AIM-9B Sidewinder is claimed by the PAF as the first combat kill by any Mach 2 aircraft and the PAF's first missile kill, though the IAF denies the loss.